Trusted-Services/trusted-services/components/media/disk/disk_images/readme.rst

 Once the MBR and GPT have been added, for a sector size of 512 bytes, the first usable LBA is 34.
-34 free blocks are also needed at the top of the LBA space to accommodate theh backup MBR and GPT.
+34 free blocks are also needed at the top of the LBA space to accommodate the backup MBR and GPT.

 Tools used to create images were: